Discover the tax advantages Franklin Charitable Giving Program can offer, including the benefits connected with donating appreciated securities.

 Did You Know?

-Franklin Templeton Charitable Giving Fund provides a more efficient way to contribute appreciated assets to charity.
+Franklin Charitable Giving Program provides a more efficient way to contribute appreciated assets to charity.
 When you contribute them to your account, you can deduct their fair market value without incurring any capital gains liability—so you can give more, at less cost to you.

 Consider this example